 - Application for a Beginner's Permit, Driver's License, or Identification Card (SCDMV Form 447-NC)

 - Application for a Commercial Driver's License (SCDMV Form 447-CDL)

 If you do not own a vehicle or a vehicle is not in the household, you must include that on your application.

 The first time you register your vehicle in this state, and each time your registration is renewed, you must provide the name of your insurance company.

-The insurance company must be licensed to do business in SC.
+The insurance company must be licensed to do business in this state.

-If you're stopped by a law enforcement officer, you must show your proof of insurance for the vehicle you’re driving.
+If a law enforcement officer stops you, you must show your proof of insurance for the vehicle you’re driving.
 If the officer writes you a ticket for not providing proof, you must provide proof of insurance within 30 days.
-This way, you will avoid an indefinite suspension of your driver’s license.
-If it’s suspended, you will owe $100 to reinstate your license.
+By showing proof, you may avoid a driver's license suspension.
+If your license is suspended, you will owe $100 to reinstate your license.